royrupam964/RGP_iitkgp_facies_classification_using_single_stacked_ensemble_models/README.md

 4. Run the Jupyter notebook sequentially from top to bottom

 ### Requirements:
-The entire notebook was executed under
+The entire notebook was executed under:
 * Python 3.12.8

 # Contact